mhmtkas/TCP-IP-Banking-Console-Application/README.md

 **RUN:**

-*tcpServer.out and tcpClient.out are debugged files and ready to run n its directory with commands:*
+*tcpServer.out and tcpClient.out are debugged files and ready to run in its directory with commands:*
 ```
 ./tcpServer.out
 ./tcpClient.out